-Many doctors use the TNM staging system (see the section, “How are lung carcinoid tumors staged?”) to formally describe the extent of these cancers.
-But for treatment purposes most doctors use a simpler system, dividing these tumors into 2 groups: those that can be treated with surgery (resectable cancers) and those that can’t be completely removed (unresectable cancers).
+Many doctors use the TNM staging system (see the section “How are lung carcinoid tumors staged?”) to formally describe the extent of these cancers.
+But for treatment purposes most doctors use a simpler system, dividing these tumors into 2 groups: those that can be treated with surgery (resectable cancers) and those that can’t be removed completely (unresectable cancers).

 Resectable carcinoid tumors